rubenmromero/bitbucket-jenkins-connector/README.md

             $ sudo cp vhost/redhat/bjconnector.conf /etc/httpd/conf.d
             $ /etc/init.d/httpd restart

+For each new project to deploy through Jenkins:

+1. Create a copy of [project.yaml.dist](conf/project.yaml.dist) template to `conf/<project>.yaml`, edit the new file and set the Jenkins project parameters replacing the existing `<tags>` with the appropiate values:

+        # From the project root folder
+        $ cp -p conf/project.yaml.dist conf/<project>.yaml
+        $ vi conf/<project>.yaml

-6. Enable the "Trigger builds remotely (e.g., from scripts)" checkbox for each branch task of the multi-branch project, setting the same authentication token that has been defined in 'task_token' parameter of `conf/<project>.yaml` file created before.
+2. Enable the "Trigger builds remotely (e.g., from scripts)" checkbox for each branch task of the multi-branch project, setting the same authentication token that has been defined in 'task_token' parameter of `conf/<project>.yaml` file created before.

-7. Configure the following webhook in the Bitbucket project:
+3. Configure the following webhook in the Bitbucket project:

     * Title => `Jenkins-Deploy_<Project>`
     * URL => `http://bjconnector.<domain>/deploy_branch.py?project=<project>[&application=<submodule>]`
     * Status => `Active`
     * Triggers => `Repository push`